 1. [ Chua, Amy; Rubenfeld, Jed.
 The Triple Package: How Three Unlikely Traits Explain the Rise and Fall of Cultural Groups in America.
 Penguin Press 1]↩ 2.[ Ethica, IV, Prop.
 44, Scolium] ↩

-The first dilemma is essentially a reassesment of the problem first raised by Nietzsche in his investigation on European Nichilism, the second is a way to chracterize a family of scientific answers to Nietzsche’s deep question (Gay Science, 3, Etwas fuer Arberitsame) whether science could one day be brought to the investigation of the human behaviour.
+The first dilemma is essentially a reassessment of the problem first raised by Nietzsche in his investigation on European Nihilism, the second is a way to characterize a family of scientific answers to Nietzsche’s deep question (Gay Science, 3, Etwas fuer Arberitsame) whether science could one day be brought to the investigation of the human behaviour.

 Wilson analyzes four of the elemental categories of behaviour: